pan-xiang/pan-xiang.github.io/_pages/about.md

 Awards
 ======
 - Outstanding Graduate of Zhejiang University, 2020
-- Outstanding Graduate Student of Zhejiang University, 2018
+- Outstanding Graduate Student Leader of Zhejiang University, 2018
 - Outstanding Graduate of Anhui Provice, 2017
 - "Youth May Fourth Medal" of Anhui University of Technology (Highest Honor for Undergraduate Students), 2017